x3tb3t/hyde/_posts/2017-05-15-NodeJS-and-MongoDB-NoSQL-Injection.md

 title: NodeJS and MongoDB NoSQL Injection
 ---

-On this post we'll see how NoSQL databases can be injected and how to dump its content with python.
+On this post we'll see how NoSQL databases can be injected.
+We'll see how to bypass an authentication and how to exploit a blind NoSQL injection with python.

 <a href="#authentication-bypass">Authentication bypass</a><br/>
 <a href="#users-enumeration">Users enumeration</a><br/>